FEATURED ARTICLE

 The ketogenic metabolic therapy diet was created in the 1920s to help children manage epilepsy.
 This medical intervention diet uses food science to balance brain chemistry by carefully monitoring the ratio of fat to the amount of carbohydrates and protein in a person’s diet.
 There is a direct connection between epilepsy and bipolar disorder as the medications used to treat epilepsy also work for the bipolar brain.
 Thus, a diet that helps manage epilepsy by mimicking the brain chemistry changes from medications could work for bipolar disorder as well.
 Before exploring how the diet could help with bipolar disorder mood swings and metabolic syndrome, it helps to understand the food science behind the diet.

-Julie recently interviewed Dr. Chris Palmer, the author of the bestselling book brain energy: a revolutionary breakthrough in understanding mental health—and improving treatment for anxiety, depression, OCD, PTDS, and more.
+Julie recently interviewed Dr. Chris Palmer, the author of the bestselling book Brain Energy: A Revolutionary Breakthrough in Understanding Mental Health—and Improving Treatment for Anxiety, Depression, OCD, PTSD, and More

 He kindly shared an explanation of his research into the metabolic nature of bipolar disorder including the impact of insulin resistance on bipolar disorder symptoms and how ketogenic metabolic therapies used in epilepsy management may be one of the healthiest and most cost effective ways to prevent metabolic syndrome and management bipolar disorder symptoms.
 Brain Energy also includes his research into how mitochondria and the gut microbiome may affect people with bipolar disorder and psychotic disorders.